steffakasid/trivyops/README.md

 `LOG_LEVEL` - the log level to use [Default: info]

-All other flags can also be set via config file
+All flags can also be set via config file

+## Configuration precedence

+.
+Command line flags
+.
+Env variables
+.
+Config file

+This means the config file has the lowest priority an will be overwritten by the other configuration methods.